-The track Medical Imaging and Interventions is part of the Master's programme Technical Medicine.
+The track Medical Imaging and Interventions is part of the Master's in Technical Medicine.
 Graduates from this programme, Technical Physicians, will have an innovative role in the field of technical-medical diagnosis and treatment.
 They become, for example, an advisor or co-therapist in a multidisciplinary patient-oriented treatment team.
-Improvements in patient care can be realized by integrating advanced technology in novel medical procedures.
+Improvements in patient care can be realised by integrating advanced technology in novel medical procedures.
 Both this track and Medical Sensing and Stimulation of this Master's are designed to educate new health care professionals working on the further development of the path from diagnosis to intervention.

 The track ‘Medical Imaging and Interventions’ focuses on:

 The track provides the required technology background on all-important imaging techniques, including accurate recognition of healthy and pathological tissue.
 Mathematical models and tools for image processing are explained to allow accurate reconstruction and visualisation of the treated organ sections.
 For the intervention a combination of technological approaches is made: robotics, navigation and laparoscopy are, for instance, combined with novel strategies for focal treatments, such as laser-, thermal- or cryo-ablation.
 An important perspective for an improved intervention is the use of engineered (bio) materials and artificial tissue, which may be prepared specifically for the individual patient in a separate tissue engineering laboratory.